huangxiyao/casci/jenkins-docker/ReadMe.md

 ## Run the Jenkins CAS image

-A command similar to the following is used to run the Jenkins CAS image, mount a data volume container and a local Maven repository:
+A command similar to the following is used to run the Jenkins CAS image, mount the data volume container and a local Maven repository:

 	docker run --read-only \
 			   --publish 8443:8443 \